 The Fitness Center on the Davidson Campus is a workout facility and provides faculty, staff, students, and alumni the opportunity to stay fit and healthy.
 The equipment includes Cybex pin-select weight training machines, treadmills, elliptical trainers, stationary and spin cycles, and a full free weight training area.
 Staff are available to assist anyone in meeting their fitness goals.
 Group exercise classes are also offered free of charge to all students and staff throughout the week.

 The Davie Fitness Center is located in the Health and Technology Building.
 The equipment includes new Cybex pin-select weight training machines, treadmills, elliptical trainers, stair climbers, stationary and spin cycles, and a full free weight training area.

-Davidson County Community College is committed to providing students with meaningful experiences, leadership development, and a sense of civic responsibility through structured curricular and co-curricular activities.
+Davidson-Davie Community College is committed to providing students with meaningful experiences, leadership development, and a sense of civic responsibility through structured curricular and co-curricular activities.

 Faculty will provide students with organized activities that address community needs while strengthening their academic skills.
 Students then reflect on their service and how it relates to their course objectives.

 Service projects, sponsored by Student Affairs, allow students to participate in service activities and reflections without having to be affiliated with a specific course.

 Davidson-Davie Community College is committed to providing the best possible education for students and a good working environment for employees.
 In striving to achieve this goal, it is important to assure the physical and emotional safety for students, faculty, and staff.
 College employees and students are responsible for taking safety seriously, preventing and/or reporting any unsafe conditions, and continuously practicing safety while performing any work or using any college facilities.
 Members of the campus community are encouraged to immediately report safety concerns of any kind to the following individuals:

 - Campus Resource Officers, Davidson and Davie Campuses

 - Director, Behavioral & Counseling Services